Posterior Predictive Propensity Scores and $p$-Values: Simulation: frequentist's evaluation of the Bayesian PPP

 We now compare the performance of PPP and the normal approximation based on the studentized doubly robust estimator.
 We use the standard errors based on both the asymptotic expansion and the bootstrap by resampling the data 2000 times.
 So in total, we compare four $p$-values.

-We first compare them under the weak null hypothesis.
+We first compare them under the weak null hypothesis $H_{0\textsc{n}}$.
 Under the DGP without extreme PS, they have similar performance, so we omit the results.
 Under the DGP with extreme PS, the bootstrap or PPP alone has superior performance compared to the normal approximation based on the asymptotic standard error; their combination does not yield further improvement.
 Figure \ref{fig::ppp-normal-compare}(a) shows the histograms of the four $p$-values under four scenarios.

-We then compare their power under an alternative hypothesis.
+We then compare their power under an alternative hypothesis with a nonzero $\tau$.
 We use the DGP without extreme PS for this case.
 Let $\mu_1 = 1.1$ and $\mu_0 = 1$ so that $\tau = \mu_1-\mu_0 = 0.1$.
-In this scenario, all $p$-values have similar power as shown in Figure \ref{fig::ppp-normal-compare}(b).
+In this scenario, all $p$-values have similar power.
+See Figure \ref{fig::ppp-normal-compare}(b).